City College of New York: Early 19th century

-The Free Academy was the first of what would become a system of municipally-supported colleges – the second, Hunter College, was founded as a women's institution in 1870; and the third, Brooklyn College, was established as a coeducational institution in 1930.
+The Free Academy was the first of what would become a system of municipally supported colleges – the second, Hunter College, was founded as a women's institution in 1870; and the third, Brooklyn College, was established as a coeducational institution in 1930.
 In 1847, New York State Governor John Young had given permission to the state Board of Education to found the Free Academy, which was ratified in a statewide referendum.
 Founder Townsend Harris proclaimed, "Open the doors to all… Let the children of the rich and the poor take their seats together and know of no distinction save that of industry, good conduct and intellect."

-Dr. Horace Webster (1794–1871), a United States Military Academy at West Point graduate, was the first president of the Free Academy.
-On the occasion of The Free Academy's formal opening, January 21, 1849, Webster said:
+Horace Webster (1794–1871), a graduate of the United States Military Academy at West Point, was the first president of the Free Academy.
+At the Free Academy's formal opening on January 21, 1849, Webster said:

 The experiment is to be tried, whether the children of the people, the children of the whole people, can be educated; and whether an institution of the highest grade, can be successfully controlled by the popular will, not by the privileged few.

-In 1847, a curriculum was adopted which had nine main fields: mathematics, history, language, literature, drawing, natural philosophy, experimental philosophy, law, and political economy.
-The Academy's first graduation took place in 1853 in Niblo's Garden Theatre, a large theater and opera house on Broadway, near Houston Street at the corner of Broadway and Prince Street.
+In 1847, a curriculum was adopted that had nine main fields: mathematics, history, language, literature, drawing, natural philosophy, experimental philosophy, law, and political economy.
+The academy's first graduation took place in 1853 in Niblo's Garden Theatre.

-Even in its early years, the Free Academy showed tolerance for diversity, especially in comparison to its urban neighbor, Columbia College, which was exclusive to the sons of wealthy families.
-The Free Academy had a framework of tolerance that extended beyond the admission of students from every social stratum.
-In 1854, Columbia's trustees denied distinguished chemist and scientist Oliver Wolcott Gibbs a faculty position because of Gibbs's Unitarian religious beliefs.
-Gibbs was a professor and held an appointment at the Free Academy since 1848.
-(In 1863, Gibbs went on to an appointment at Harvard College, the Rumsford Professorship in Chemistry, where he had a distinguished career.
-In 1873, he was awarded an honorary degree from Columbia with a unanimous vote by its Trustees with the strong urging of Columbia president Frederick Augustus Porter Barnard.)
-Later in the history of CCNY, in the early 1900s, President John H. Finley gave the college a more secular orientation by abolishing mandatory chapel attendance.
-This change occurred at a time when more Jewish students were enrolling in the college.
+Even in its early years, the Free Academy had a framework of tolerance that extended beyond the admission of students from every social stratum.
+In 1854, Columbia University denied distinguished chemist and scientist Oliver Wolcott Gibbs a faculty position because of his Unitarian religious beliefs.
+Gibbs had been a professor at the Free Academy since 1848.
+He later went on to an appointment at Harvard College.

+In 1849 the prep school Townsend Harris Hall Prep School opened on campus, launched as a one-year preparatory school for CCNY.
+In the early 1900s, as more Jewish students were enrolling, President John H. Finley liberalized students' obligations by rescinding mandatory chapel attendance.